tytydraco/yessleep/out/Hey_quick_question_how_do_your_parents_ground_you_Because_Im_starting_to_think_the_way_my_mom_does_it_is_different_than_everyone_elses_way.md

 “But Celeste said that people’s hands don’t grow back!
 I was just trying to show her that mine do!”

-“Well, some people don’t.
+“Well, some people's don’t.
 It’s rude to point out yours do.
 You can’t just post stuff like this on social media!
 It’s dangerous.
 You could get arrested for posting something like that.”

 “Oh.
 I’m sorry.”